Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Method

 where $i^\star$ is the index of the most violated constraint and $a_l$ is the acceleration iterate at the current step of the projection loop.
-The projection is iterated for a fixed number of steps.
 At each iteration $l$, the acceleration is updated as

 where $\omega\in(0,1]$ is a relaxation coefficient in the projection algorithm, which is tuneable empirically for fastest convergence.
-The projection loop runs for a fixed iteration budget, which is typically limited to 15 iterations.
 The resulting $a_e=a_l$ is the safe acceleration command.
-The iteration \eqref{eq:proj} is a relaxed Gauss–Southwell projection onto the most violated halfspace, followed by projection onto the acceleration space~\eqref{eq:halfspace-basic}.
-This scheme is known to be numerically stable~\cite{fastproj,gauss} and iterates toward the feasible set $C$~\eqref{safeset}.
+The iteration \eqref{eq:proj} is a relaxed Gauss-Southwell projection onto the most violated halfspace, followed by projection onto the acceleration space~\eqref{eq:halfspace-basic}.
+In addition, the loop can stop early when no constraint is violated, i.e., when $\max_i(A_i a_l-b_i)\le 0$.
+Gauss-Southwell projection is known to be numerically stable~\cite{fastproj,gauss} and fast by limiting the iterations.
+The projector iterates to satisfy~\eqref{eq:halfspace-tight} and reach the feasible set $C$~\eqref{safeset}.
+We run a fixed number of iterations and check the maximum violation; if it exceeds a threshold, a fallback is triggered by increasing $H$ and tightening the risk budget.
+If violations persist, the projector biases the command toward braking and landing.